 Over the years I have worked at different outpatient facilities and I found that the duration the physical therapists were able to work with the patients was quickly diminishing.
 This was in part due to minimal reimbursement from insurance companies as well as a high overhead.
 At one facility I was told that within the year I would have to start seeing patients every 15 minutes and rely on the aides to complete the sessions.
 This model was frustrating not only for me, but also for the patients.
 I strongly believe that it is more effective and efficient to see patients for longer duration and with one-on-one treatments with the physical therapist.
 This model allows people to see results faster and reach their goals with fewer visits.
 As a result, patients save money from the reduced amount of copays and save time from their busy schedules.

 For these reasons I decided to make my dream a reality and I opened my own practice.
 I work to maintain a low overhead because it allows me to see patients for longer durations at a reasonable cost.
 I am thrilled to have my private practice located at 28 West Gym, where the large facility and equipment is accessible and utilized during treatment sessions.

 My hobbies and interests include anything in the outdoors, traveling to new places and immersing myself in different cultures.
-Depending on the season, most weekends you can find me climbing at the Gunks or ice climbing in the Catskills.
+Depending on the season, most weekends you can find me rock climbing at the Gunks or hiking the Catskill 3500' peaks.

-Last year I moved to beautiful upstate New York from California.
-I’ve thoroughly enjoyed exploring the area and I look forward to being an active member of this wonderful community!
+In 2016 I moved to upstate New York from California.
+I’ve thoroughly enjoyed exploring this beautiful area and being an active member of this wonderful community!